agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2020-06-07-Coding phase - first part.markdown

 # To-Do:

+* Try to improve on ways to check if the input is in degrees or radians.
 * Develop appropiate testing for the new arguments.
 * Fix `plot_kde` for circular variables.
 This involves analysing ArviZ KDE computation and understanding why its functionning is not ideal in a circular setting.
 * Write documentation for the new arguments.